Search RHCG Website

 About fever in children

-• Fever is extremely common in children and usually suggests that your child has an infection.
+• Fever is common in children and suggests that your child may have an infection.

-• Viral infections tend to get better on their own and do not need treatment with antibiotics
+• The most common reason for your child to have a fever is a viral infection.
+Viral infections usually get better on their own and do not need treatment.

 How can I look after my child?